 What I used to make these Sausage Rolls:

-I used Jus-Rol filo pastry, like this.
+I used Jus-Rol filo pastry.

 You could also use Athens Fillo Dough (although the sheets are smaller - read below for more info)